hpaluch/PIC32MX470-Curiosity/README.md

-# Getting started with PIC32MX470-Curiosity
+# Getting started with PIC32MX470-Curiosity and WM8904 audio codec

 Here is my first Audio project that uses PIC32MX470 CPU (MIP32 M4K from Microchip) and WM8904 Audio codec.